-Freddie Mac's Multifamily Mortgage Participation Certificates, or "PCs," are single-class securities, guaranteed by Freddie Mac, that represent undivided beneficial ownership interests in individual Mortgages or pools of Mortgages backed by multifamily residential rental properties, including assisted living, skilled nursing and/or memory care facilities.
+Freddie Mac Mortgage Participation Certificates, or "PCs," are single-class securities, guaranteed by Freddie Mac, that represent undivided interests in pools of residential Mortgages.
 Nearly all Mortgages that back PCs are conventional mortgages, which means that neither the United States nor any federal agency or instrumentality guarantees or insures them.